 In light of these changes, the City plans to update the vision laid out in the Downtown section of the 2013 Comprehensive Plan, which serves as the City’s long-range guide for development.
 The update will be specific to a focus area north of Main Street, between 2nd Avenue on the east and 4th Street on the west.

 This summer, plan updates will be drafted and recommended by the Plan Commission, and then forwarded for consideration by the City Council Planning & Development Committee.
-Before the Plan Commission begins discussions, the City is looking for input from the community on their vision for the area.

 The City is updating the Downtown Sub Area Plan of the 2013 Comprehensive Plan, specifically the "Catalyst Sites" map that identifies sites in the downtown area for potential redevelopment.
 The plan defines Catalyst Sites as Underutilized properties where redevelopment could have a catalytic impact on the surrounding area.
 The plan update will focus on underutilized sites north of Main Street.
 The scope of the update is anticipated to include: